Cal Guard Soldier explains that being a father is his most important job

+SAN DIEGO, Calif. - Being a Soldier in the California National Guard is an important calling, but it may not be the most important job for many California National Guardsmen.
 Staff Sgt.
-Donovan Greer, the 79th Infantry Brigade Combat Team, Headquarters and Headquarters medical noncommissioned officer, poses with his four boys Terry Greer, Nicholas Greer, Donavan Greer, and Alec Greer.
-While Greer is a Soldier, he is a father first (photo courtesy of the Greer family).
+Donovan Greer, the 79th Infantry Brigade Combat Team, Headquarters and Headquarters medical noncommissioned officer, is not only a Soldier, but also a father to four boys.

+Greer was a dad before he joined the military, and he says that his experiences as a parent have helped him become a great Soldier and NCO.

+“As a father, you are the mentor, trainer and leader that your children took up to,” said Greer.
+"NCOs have the same responsibilities to their Soldiers," he added.

 |Date Taken: